 "A rare but old surname in Scotland.
 'The surname of Shand seems originally to have been confined to the north-eastern counties, particularly Aberdeenshire, and in that county more especially to the districts comprising the parishes of: Turriff, Forgue, Drumblade, Auchterless, Culsalmond, Fyvie, King-Edward, and Garnrie."

 The family is said, by C.F.
 Shand, the family historian, to be descended from Philibert de Shaunde, Earl of Bath in 1485, who in turn, was descended from a noble house in Normandy.
 The Earl of Bath, Philibert Shaunde, was created by King Henry II of England and Normandy.
 Philibert was styled by the King as "Consanguineus noster."

 Further south in England, the Yorkshire Poll Tax Rolls of 1379 include: Johannes Schaune, Webster; and Thomas Shan.

 Early History of the Shand family

 This web page shows only a small excerpt of our Shand research.
-Another 48 words (3 lines of text) covering the year 1522 is included under the topic Early Shand History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 1522, 1551 and 1672 are included under the topic Early Shand History in all our PDF Extended History products and printed products wherever possible.